girlscript/winter-of-contributing/JavaScript/Topics/Aync And Await/README.md

 **Async**

-A Async function is a function declared with **Async** keyword wic means it will run in the backround while performing the code inside when the function is done, it automatically returns a promise.
+An Async function is a function declared with the **Async** keyword which means it will run in the background while performing the code inside when the function is done, it automatically returns a promise.
 Async function always returns a Promise.

 **Syntax**